github/docs/content/education/manage-coursework-with-github-classroom/get-started-with-github-classroom/about-assignments-in-github-classroom.md

 ## Types of assignments

-You can either create a group assignment or n individual assignment in {% data variables.product.prodname_classroom %}.
+You can create both individual assignments and group assignments with {% data variables.product.prodname_classroom %}.

 ### Individual assignments